-1.4 Preparing the DA (revised December 2014)
+1.4 Preparing the DA (revised March 2016)

 - 1.4.1 A draft DA was prepared and was the subject of consultation with key stakeholders between 14 April and 2 June 2011.
 Every observation received was given due consideration and the DA was amended where it was appropriate to do so.
 The Isle of Anglesey County Council and Gwynedd Council approved the DA on the 13th September 2011 and 20th October 2011, respectively.
 The Welsh Government agreed with its contents in November 2011.
 Appendix 1 includes a flow chart, showing the process that must be followed when preparing the DA.
 The Councils are required to keep an eye on progress against the content of the DA.
 Should it be necessary to make amendments, then the same process will have to be repeated. - 1.4.2 Following a slippage in the timetable to publish the Preferred Strategy the Joint Planning Policy Committee recommended that the period to publish the Deposit Plan for public consultation should be extended as well as a minor extension to the period required to finalise the Plan.
 Following a public consultation period about the revised timetable between July and September 2013 the Isle of Anglesey County Council and Gwynedd Councils resolved to approve the revised timetable on the 10 October 2013 and the 5 December 2013, respectively. - 1.4.3 It wasn't possible to adhere to the revised timetable referred to above for a number of reasons.
 Stakeholders were informed of the delay in August 2014.
 A summary of the reasons for the slippage is set out in a report to the Joint Planning Policy Committee on the 26 September 2014.
-This Delivery Agreement incorporates the revised timetable agreed to by the Isle of Anglesey County Council's Executive Committee on the 4 December 2014 and Gwynedd Council's Cabinet on the 16 December 2014.
+This Delivery Agreement incorporates the revised timetable agreed to by the Isle of Anglesey County Council and Gwynedd Council on the 4 December 2014.
+That version of the Delivery Agreement included an indicative timetable for the post Deposit Plan publication for public consultation.
+The timetable included in this Delivery Agreement reflects the current programme up to adoption.
+Stakeholders were informed about the timetable during August 2015.
+The timetable was supported by the Joint Planning Policy Committee in January 2016, having been considered by its Members during a Joint Local Development Plan Panel during June 2015.
+The timetable was approved by both Councils on the 3rd March (Gwynedd Council) and the 10th March 2016 (Isle of Anglesey County Council).
 Details of the amendments required to the wording of the relevant sections of the Delivery Agreement are included in Appendix 10.
-The Welsh Government agreed with the revised timetable during (date to be added) 2015.
+The Welsh Government agreed to the definitive version of the timetable in the Delivery Agreement on the 21 March 2016.